andreimacavei/cites.import/initialize/README.md

 		{
 			"menu_name": "main-menu",
 			"title": "Main menu",
-			"description": "The <em>Main</em> menu is used on many sites to show the major sections of the site, often in a top navigation bar."
+			"description": "The <em>Main</em> menu is used on many sites to show the major sections of the site, often in a top navigation bar.", "i18n_mode": "I18N_MODE_MULTIPLE"
 		}
 	]
 }